 In the early chapters of Steve Jobs’ autobiography, writer Walter Isaacson details how the Apple cofounder’s upbringing and sense of aesthetic style was profoundly influenced by growing up in an architecturally designed home.
-And Steve Wozniak grew up in an Eichler home in California – a style now often sought after.
+And cofounder Steve Wozniak, also grew up in designed home: an Eichler home in California – a style now often sought after.

-Eichler homes were a significant part of tract housing developments (Or new subdivisions) from 1958.
+Eichler homes were a significant part of “tract” or project housing developments (in new subdivisions) from 1958.
 Around 11,000 of these homes were built, around greater Los Angeles and San Francisco Bay Area by real estate developer Joseph Eichler, in the modernist style.

 However it’s important to note that Eichler homes were very different in structure and materials compared to Pettit + Sevitt homes and similar styles built a little later in Australia.